zhousarah/azure-compute-docs/articles/container-instances/container-instances-standby-pool-request-container.md

 ## Limitations
 Standby Pools for Azure Container Instances is not available in the Azure portal.

-## Create a container group profile
+## Request a container from the standby pool
-The container group profile is what tells the standby pool how to configure the containers in the pool.
-Each standby pool is associated with a single container group profile.
-If you make changes to the container group profile, you also need to update your standby pool to ensure the updates are applied to the instances in the pool.

 ### [CLI](#tab/cli)
 Request a container group from a standby pool using [az container update](/cli/azure/standby-container-group-pool).